FINRA Arbitration vs Court Litigation: Which Path Is Right for Your Investment Dispute?

 Important: Under FINRA Rule 2268, member firms must provide specific disclosures when including predispute arbitration clauses in customer agreements, including that customers are giving up their right to sue in court and the right to a trial by jury.

-When you opened your brokerage account, you likely signed an agreement containing language requiring arbitration for any future disputes.
-These clauses are enforceable under the Federal Arbitration Act, meaning investors generally cannot opt out of arbitration even if they would prefer to pursue their claims in court.
+When you opened your brokerage account, you likely signed an agreement containing language requiring arbitration for future disputes.
+Arbitration clauses are generally enforceable under 9 U.S.C.
+2, meaning investors often cannot opt out of arbitration when the account agreement requires it.

 Key Differences Between FINRA Arbitration and Court Litigation